QuiltMC/cozy-discord/README.md

 * `GITHUB_TOKEN`: GitHub auth token, for the GitHub project management commands

-Once you've filled out your `.env` file, you can use the `run` gradle task to launch the bot.
+Once you've filled out your `.env` file, you can use the `dev` gradle task to launch the bot.
 If this is your first run, you'll want to start with the `quilt` mode as this is the mode that runs the database migrations.
 After that, feel free to set up and test whichever mode you need to work with.